Luncher91/A2LParser/codegen_python/README.md

 # Python sample code

+I got it only to work with Python 3.7 because of the datamodel-codegen dependency and how it generates the code using the `future` feature.

 Install dependencies:

-`pip install -r requirements.txt`
+`pip3 install -r requirements.txt`

 Generate code:

-`python generatePythonCode.py ../target/A2LParser-2.3.0-jar-with-dependencies.jar`
+`python3 generatePythonCode.py ../target/A2LParser-2.3.0-jar-with-dependencies.jar`

 Run sample code:

-`python sample.py ../target/A2LParser-2.3.0-jar-with-dependencies.jar ../src/test/resources/freeTest.a2l`
+`python3 sample.py ../target/A2LParser-2.3.0-jar-with-dependencies.jar ../src/test/resources/freeTest.a2l`